 Power training is explosive movement training, a process to recruit muscle fibers.
 This can be achieved by sub-maximal loads of 1-8 repetitions, 1 to 8 sets with complete rest in-between each set with speed or short duration of lifting time.
 Care should be taken as power exercise can result in a high risk of injury.
 These are short-duration exercises with maximum intensity.
 Such types of exercises can be done by weightlifters or sprinters develop.
 These exercises are ideal for workers who have to lift heavy loads.

-Own body weight can also be used to strengthen muscles while push-ups, squats planks, and sit-ups, are some examples of exercises that do not require equipment.
+11. Own body weight can also be used to strengthen muscles while push-ups, squat planks, and sit-ups, are some examples of exercises that do not require equipment.

 Delayed onset muscle soreness or DOMS, is a phenomenon where a body feels pain after intensive exercise 24-48 hours following the exercise.
 There are some easy ways to minimize or avoid DOMS following training by a well-planned program as well as appropriate recovery after any training regime.

 To reduce DOMS -Start slowly with plenty of rest, proper technique, and greater repetitions with gradual overloading.
-All these steps are very important in building better strength, use appropriate muscles and reduce injuries.
+All these steps are very important in building better strength, using appropriate muscles, and reducing injuries.

 Once the individual is comfortable with the exercises, increase the loads and decrease the repetitions and rest periods.

 Recovery encompasses many elements and diet is one of them.
-When starting strengthening for the first time, after injury, or after some time off, remember to start gradually.
+When starting to strengthen for the first time, after injury, or after some time off, remember to start gradually.
 Poor recovery leads to an increased risk of injury.
-Recovery encompasses many elements and some of them are
+Recovery encompasses many elements and some of them are:

 Training a muscle every day is not always best, we need to target a muscle group every 48-72 hours to increase strength.
 Both passive and active recovery should be followed.
 Active recovery is performing a gentle exercise that moves the muscles without pushing them to fatigue, for example, light intensity exercise, light walk or a swim, etc